Physiotherapy Guidelines Of Delayed Onset Muscle Soreness

 With the New Year come new resolutions.
-One of the largest resolutions we all make is getting back to the gym, working out and making sure snowmen are the only ones with an excessive waistline.
+One of the largest resolutions our Oakville Physiotherapists see is getting back to the gym, working out and making sure snowmen are the only ones with an excessive waistline.
 However, there is one very common diagnosis that is out to get everyone in the New Year.
 His name is Delayed Onset Muscle Soreness, DOMS for short.
 DOMS is defined as muscle soreness following unaccustomed activity that occurs after cessation of activity.
-What is the cause of this achy feeling?
-It is the microscopic tearing of muscles fibers due to heavy unaccustomed exercise, typically eccentric exercises.
-When a muscle is contracting while it lengthens eccentric activity has occurred.
-For example, running downhill, descending stairs, lowering weights, the downward movement of a push up or squat to name a few.
+Our Physiotherapists work with this weekly at the clinic and its not as bad as you think.

 DOMS clinically presents with increased sensitivity to touch, soreness, swelling, stiffness, muscle spasm and inflexibility.
-The hallmark presentation is that DOMS tends to begin 8-24 hours after exercise and peaks 24-72 hours post exercise.
+The hallmark presentation is that DOMS tends to begin 8-24 hours after exercise and peaks 24-72 hours post-exercise.
 The soreness normally increases in intensity during the 1st 24 hours after exercise and peaks in 24-72 hours, then subsides over the next 3-7 days.

 Our Physiotherapists recommend Trans Electrical Nerve Stimulation (TENS) or Interferential Current (IFC) machines along with pulsed ultrasound will also reduce DOMS.
 All is not lost though as a preventative measure to limit feeling DOMS is a gradual exercise program.
 For example, instead of doing your 3 sets of 10 of 20 different exercises all ‘hitting’ similar muscle groups, try only doing 2 sets of 8 and picking 6-10 major muscle groups to exercise before beginning a specific exercise program weeks down the road.

 However, you should visit with your physiotherapist to get a thorough assessment to make sure a differential diagnosis such as a grade 1,2 or 3 muscle tear has not occurred or the injury is not just muscle cramps.